NavyasreeBalu/Image_classifier/README.md

+Here’s an updated version of your README with the suggestions included:

+---

 # AI Programming with Python - Image Classifier Project

 This project is part of Udacity's AI Programming with Python Nanodegree program.
 In this project, I developed an image classifier using PyTorch and later transformed it into a command-line application.